© Alison Slattery

 See a film in the dome of the Satosphere, the Society for Arts and Technology’s semi-circular projection room, and your mind will be thoroughly blown.

 Head to MainLine Theatre for always-entertaining English-language plays, dance performances, parties and quirky-queer events like the Montreal Slowdance Night and the Strip Spelling Bee.
+(Temporarily closed due to COVID-19.)

 The Musée des pompiers de Montréal is a firefighters’ museum located in Mile End where you can see the city history through photos and vintage equipment and vehicles.